 An electric M.G.
 Midget

-Who wants that?
+Who on earth would want that?
 No more crispy exhaust notes, no nostalgic oil or petrol smells … Wouldn’t that be horribly boring?
 Even worse, you could seriously lose the car’s very essence; its sporty characteristics.
 Ignoring the disadvantages of a car running on batteries for a second, such as a limited range and slow charging times, it could be argued that the engine is unique and partly definitive for the historical value of most M.G.s.
 Here’s hoping there won’t ever be a need to convert MGAs or all the other models that preceded it.

 Because air polution within densely populated cities is getting worse every day and because more and more cities are banning the most poluting cars from their centres, we thought we ought to look into the possibilities of maybe doing a sympathetic conversion on an MGB or a Midget.
 An electric M.G. won’t beat the original petrol engined version footprint wise, but on a daily basis with plenty of city driving, it’ll most definitely be much more environmentally friendly.
 Thus converted, a 50-plus-year-old should therefore be future proof for a while yet at least!

 Acceleration and torque are both rather marvellous.
-Mated to the familiar road holding typical for a Midget, the car provides enormous thrills in its new quise.
+Mated to the familiar road holding typical for a Midget, the car provides enormous thrills in its new guise.
 Just like in 1968, it is still a surprisingly quick and nimble sports car.
 The ‘old’ car may have provided you with music from the engine, a lack of sound is quite lovely too.
 The Midget being a roadster, Radio Octagon has made room for bird song which is rather nice as well!
 And if you really want to impress, you can very easily generate wheelspin and thus get some proper smoke from the tyres!

 And the name?
 We’ve tried all sorts, but eventually ‘eMidge’ stuck.
 Back in the 1930s it was fashionable to fit a mascotte in the form of a midge on the radiator cap of your Midget, allowing our future proof Midget’s name a link with the past.